 “We don’t specialise, we just make sure there is a book for everyone,” says Verity Mathews, whose family owns City Basement Books, the last second-hand bookshop standing in Melbourne's CBD.
 She’s not exaggerating.
 The shop has a huge range of fiction and nonfiction to choose from, including large selections on military history, transport and maritime affairs.
 They’ve also got an extensive second-hand engineering section, increasingly in demand since the closure of Melbourne’s Technical Bookshop several years ago.

-Grubb Street has served the second-hand book lovers of Fitzroy for approximately 35 years.
+Grub Street has served the second-hand book lovers of Fitzroy for about 40 years now.
 Current owners Justin and Michael Healy specialise in Australian art, literature and history, including Aboriginal history.
 An early edition of Patrick White’s The Solid Mandala, signed by the author (White rarely signed his books), will set you back around $500.
-If that’s out of your range, there’s also a wide range of reasonably priced fiction, non-fiction and collectibles.
+If that’s out of your range, there’s also a wide range of reasonably priced fiction, non-fiction and collectables.

-The longer running of two second-hand bookshops operated by David and Penny Syber (the other is at 668 Glenhuntly Rd, Caufield), Syber’s Books Windsor has occupied the same space for 22 years.
-With over 75 shelves of books there is something for everyone.
+The longer running of two second-hand bookshops operated by David and Penny Syber (the other is at 668 Glenhuntly Rd, Caufield), Syber’s Books Windsor has occupied the same space for over 20 years now.
+With over 75 shelves of books, there is something for everyone.
 The shop specialises in military history, children’s books, science fiction and crime.
 They buy second-hand books, but selectively, and only at the Caulfield location.

-The only destination for second-hand book fans in the Western suburbs, Wayward Books has been operating in its present location for eight years.
+Probably the only destination for second-hand book fans in the Western suburbs, Wayward Books has been operating in its present location for around ten years now.
 “I was made redundant on my 50th birthday and decided it was time to do something I loved rather than working for other people,” says proprietor Judy Collings of her decision to establish the business.
 The shop has an “unashamedly subjective stock range”, no sport or business and the health section was recently culled to make way for Collings’ particular interest, children’s books.
 She does buy second-hand books, but it’s best to ring beforehand.